DistAlgo/alda/benchmarks/rules/README.md

 - `NUMEDGE` is the number of edges in the input; to use an example data file in `input`, use a number after `e` in a file name
 - `MODE` specifies the method used to compute the transitive closure, and can be one of:
     - `'rule'`: using the rules, in file `trans_rules.da`
     - `'rev_rule'`: using the same rules as for mode `'rule'` but reversing the two conditions in the second rule, in file `trans_rev_rules.da`
     - `'distalgo'`: using DistAlgo high-level queries, in file `trans_set.da`
     - `'python'`: using Python comprehensions, in file `trans_py.da`

 3. to generate your own input data, run
- `python -m da gen_graph.da` in directory `gen_input; you can update the arugment of `gen_graph` on the last line to be any list of numbers, where each number is the number edges of a graph generated, with half the number of vertices.
-Each generated graph is in a file named as `v` followed by number of vertices followed by `e` followed by number of edges.
+ `python -m da gen_graph.da` in directory `gen_input`; you can update the argument of`gen_graph`on the last line to be any list of numbers, where each number is the number edges of a graph generated, with half the number of vertices.
+Each generated graph is in a file named as`v`followed by number of vertices followed by `e` followed by number of edges.

 #### hrbac